dotnet/docs-maui/docs/user-interface/align-position.md

 ## Align views in layouts

 The alignment of a <xref:Microsoft.Maui.Controls.View>, relative to its parent, can be controlled by setting the `HorizontalOptions` or `VerticalOptions` property of the <xref:Microsoft.Maui.Controls.View> to one of the public fields from the `LayoutOptions` structure.
-The public fields are as `Start`, `Center`, `End`, and `Fill`.
+The public fields are `Start`, `Center`, `End`, and `Fill`.

 The `Start`, `Center`, `End`, and `Fill` fields are used to define the view's alignment within the parent layout: